ahm18og/ahm18og/README.md

-Unprofessional codes and repos are dumped here.
+Unprofessional and effortless codes and repos are dumped here.